Wilmeth Sidat-Singh: Military Career, Tuskegee Airmen, Death

 After U.S. entry into World War II, he applied and was accepted as a member of the Tuskegee Airmen, the only African-American unit in the U.S. Army Air Force, and won his wings as a pilot.

 Sidat-Singh died in 1943 during a training mission when the engine of his airplane failed.
 "He died on a training flight when his stricken plane went down in Saginaw Bay, his parachute tangled in the fuselage."
 He drowned in Lake Huron.

 Legacy

 In 2005, Syracuse University honored Wilmeth Sidat-Singh by retiring his number and hanging his basketball jersey (#19) in the rafters of the Carrier Dome.

 On Saturday, Nov.
 9, 2013, the University of Maryland publicly apologized to surviving relatives from the Webb family at a ceremony during a football game with Syracuse University.

+Family

+Two of Sidat-Singh's paternal aunts, educators Helen Webb Harris and Ethel Webb Terrell, were founding members of the Wake-Robin Golf Club, the oldest registered African American women's golf club in the United States, in 1937.

 Fraternity Membership

 Wilmeth Sidat-Singh was a member of Omega Psi Phi fraternity initiated into Kappa chapter on May 2, 1938.
 The original initiation document has a poem written about Sidat.